saschanowak/CloverCodeCoverageSummary/README.md

 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-A GitHub Action that reads Clover format code coverage files from your test suite and outputs a markdown summary.
+A GitHub Action that reads Clover format code coverage files from your test suite and outputs a Markdown summary.
 This summary can be posted as a Pull Request comment or included in Release Notes by other actions to give you an immediate insight into the health of your code without using a third-party site.
 Code Coverage Summary is designed for use with any test framework that outputs